Updated: Jul 1

 They will launch them in megaconstellations of 60 at a time.
 The recent Capella launch had 52 onboard but they have since been able to deploy 60 at a time.

-Not sure what 12,000 Starlink satellites blinking in the sky will do for my star watching ambitions but Internet service 47% faster than current fiber Optic cables has me sold!!
+Not sure what 12,000 Starlink satellites blinking in the sky will do for my star watching ambitions but Internet service 47% faster than current fiber Optic cables was initially quite the temptation.

-I just hauled out my HP42CV calculator with my old satcom satellite tool module and it tells me they will in fact need 500 of these clusters.
+I just hauled out my HP42CV calculator with my old satcom satellite tool module and it tells me they will in fact need 500 of these 60 satellite clusters.

 Er..... rocket launch windows just got complicated as heck!!